 When Fisk and Michael meet, Fisk is on trial for conning a whole slew of asshole victims.

 Subverted in the first book.
 While Michael and Fisk spend a good amount of time speculating about how the victim may have had it coming, it turns out he was neither an asshole nor was he murdered.

 In Septimus Heap, no one feels particularly sad when Jillie Djinn dies.
 She was very nasty to Beetle and largely to blame for Merrin's actions through her employing of him in the Manuscriptorium.

 Used in several Cthulhu Mythos stories, mostly authors other than Lovecraft.
-The victims in question tends to be selfish jerks, and some are psychopaths.
-However, since their fates tend to be really, really nasty, the reader may feel bad for with them.
+The victims in question tend to be selfish jerks, and some are psychopaths.
+However, since their fates tend to be really, really nasty, the reader may feel bad for them.

 The "Insects from Shaggai" also qualify as their homeworld was destroyed by another abomination.
 But considering how evil and debased they were, the species deserved their fate.

 Endgame has Zorro, who bullies the protagonist mercilessly for months, and pays the price when he snaps and shoots up his high school.